MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-agent-extension-manually-register-vms-bulk.md

 # Register multiple SQL VMs in Azure with the SQL IaaS Agent extension
 [!INCLUDE[appliesto-sqlvm](../../includes/appliesto-sqlvm.md)]

 This article describes how to register your SQL Server virtual machines (VMs) in bulk in Azure with the [SQL IaaS Agent extension](sql-server-iaas-agent-extension-automate-management.md) by using the `Register-SqlVMs`Azure PowerShell cmdlet.

-This article teaches you to register SQL Server VMs manually in bulk.
 Alternatively, you can register [all SQL Server VMs automatically](sql-agent-extension-automatic-registration-all-vms.md) or [individual SQL Server VMs manually](sql-agent-extension-manually-register-single-vm.md).

 [!INCLUDE [SQL VM feature benefits](../../includes/sql-vm-iaas-extension-permissions.md)]

 ## Overview

 The `Register-SqlVMs` cmdlet can be used to register all virtual machines in a given list of subscriptions, resource groups, or a list of specific virtual machines.
-The cmdlet will register the virtual machines in [lightweight management mode](sql-server-iaas-agent-extension-automate-management.md#management-modes), and then generate both a [report and a log file](#output-description).
+The cmdlet will register the virtual machines and then generate both a [report and a log file](#output-description).

 The registration process carries no risk, has no downtime, and will not restart the SQL Server service or the virtual machine.

-By default, Azure VMs with SQL Server 2016 or later installed will be automatically registered with the SQL IaaS Agent extension when detected by the [CEIP service](/sql/sql-server/usage-and-diagnostic-data-configuration-for-sql-server).
-See the [SQL Server privacy supplement](/sql/sql-server/sql-server-privacy#non-personal-data) for more information.
+By default, Azure VMs with SQL Server 2016 or later are automatically registered with the SQL IaaS Agent extension when detected by the [CEIP service](/sql/sql-server/usage-and-diagnostic-data-configuration-for-sql-server).
+You can use bulk registration to register any SQL Server VMs that are not detected by the CEIP service.

+For information about privacy, see the [SQL IaaS agent extension privacy statements](sql-server-iaas-agent-extension-automate-management.md#privacy-statements).

 ## Prerequisites